openharmony/docs/en/readme/test.md

     	  include_dirs = [ "../../../include" ]
     	}
     	```
-    	> **Note**: Generally, the dependency directories are configured here and directly referenced in the build script of the test case.
+    	> **NOTE**: Generally, the dependency directories are configured here and directly referenced in the build script of the test case.

     5. Set the output build file for the test cases.